How to pay legal fees on divorce or dissolution

 Paying your solicitor’s fees

-Ideally, you should have enough savings or income to pay your solicitor’s fees, but this may not be realistic for many.
+Ideally, you should have enough savings or income to pay your solicitor’s fees, but this might not be realistic for many.

 Paying from your financial settlement